Thousands take part in pro-Europe demonstrations ahead of elections | DW | 19.05.2019

 "We were told by our own grandmas and grandpas about what life was like under the Nazis," a 65-year-old protester named Walli told DW.
 "But there's a gap in knowledge about it."

-The chairwomen of Germany's Social Democrats, Andrea Nahles, and the party's main candidate for the European Parliament election, German Justice Minister Katharina Barley, participated in the rally in Cologne.
+The chairwomen of Germany's Social Democrats, Andrea Nahles, and the party's main candidate for the European Parliament election, German Justice Minister Katarina Barley, participated in the rally in Cologne.

 "One Europe for everyone is not a Europe of nation states where everyone fights each other," Nahles wrote on Twitter.
 "We had that already and the result is well-known."